fameal/new-mac/README.md

-# new-mac
+# Setup my New macOS like a breeze
-Setup my new mac
+Exec init.sh and enjoy